-Certificate Type Routine Rekey and Renewal Requirements Personal E-mail, For these types of Certificates, Subscriber key pairs are browser (named Freemail) generated as part of the online enrollment process.
-The Subscriber Freemail Web of Trust does not have the option to submit an existing key pair for "renewal." and Code Signing Accordingly, for these types of Certificates, rekey is supported and Certificates Certificate renewal is not.
+Certificate Type Routine Rekey and Renewal Requirements PersonalE-mail,(namedFreemail)Freemail Web of TrustandCodeSigningCertificates For these types of Certificates, Subscriber key pairs are browser generated as part of the online enrollment process.
+The Subscriber does not have the option to submit an existing key pair for "renewal."
+Accordingly, for these types of Certificates, rekey is supported and Certificate renewal is not.
 Server Certificates For Server Certificates, Subscriber key pairs are generated outside of the online enrollment process (i.e., generated on a web server).
 Most server key generation tools, permit the Subscriber to create a new Certificate Signing Request (CSR) for a previously used key pair.
 However, submission of a CSR for a previously used key pair is not necessary. thawte will sign the previous CSR for the new validity period, where the server's key management functionality allows the installation of a new certificate for an existing key pair.
 Accordingly, for Server Certificates, both rekey and renewal are supported.
 CA Certificates Renewal of CA Certificates is permitted as long as the cumulative certified lifetime of the CA key pair does not exceed the applicable maximum CA key pair lifetime specified in CPS § 6.3.2.
 Thawte CAs may also be rekeyed in accordance with CPS § 4.7.
 Accordingly, for Thawte CA Certificates both rekey and certificate renewal are supported.